-Quilter plc uses the Solvency II risk-free interest rate curve prescribed by the PRA for the valuation of its technical provisions.
-The unit fund growth rates (gross of investment charges) and the discount rates are set equal to the prescribed Solvency II rates.
+Quilter plc uses the risk-free interest rate curve prescribed by the PRA for the valuation of its technical provisions.
+The unit fund growth rates (gross of investment charges) and the discount rates are set equal to the prescribed interest rates.